Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.3.md

 - ```get_backend_locales()``` - returns the admin (back-end) locales for the current host

-For multi-site / multi-domain you should make sure you no longer use the requiredlocales
+For multi-site / multi-domain you should make sure you no longer use the requiredlocales `

+## Custom route loaders not possible anymore when they use a page controller (BC breaking)

+It is not possible anymore to use custom route loaders (`LoaderInterface`) for defining extra routes that are handled via the controller of a `Page`.
+You should use a custom router (`RouterInterface`) instead to define the route, and put the `_nodeTranslation` variable in the `_route_params` in the match function.